leeliwei930/walletassignment/README.md

    2. **Data Integrity**: While the hybrid approach optimizes performance, it introduces potential data integrity challenges.
 In a production environment, daily reconciliation processes would be necessary to ensure ledger-computed balances match the recorded wallet balances.

 ### Caching Strategy and performance tuning
-At the moment caching will not be implemented part of this assignment as due to tight deadline of the assignment that require me to setup the entire MVC structure from scratch take sometimes to test and validate, therefore I will suggest the key area that can perform caching
+At the moment caching will not be implemented part of this assignment as due to tight deadline of the assignment that require me to setup the entire MVC structure from scratch take sometimes to test and validate, therefore I acknowledge that the current assignment is not perfetch and the key area to improve the performance using caching are

 1. Caching on phone number map to user id, reduce the query load towards users table just to lookup specific user ID TTL suggest to be 30 mins, as data is unlikely to change
 2. Caching on recipient phone number to user id, this help when making transfer to specific user phone number twice result in cache hit, reduce the time to lookup recipient user id, TTL suggest to be 30 mins